 - Read our Tesla Model S review

 The Model S originally launched in 2012 and helped to put Tesla on the map as an automaker.
-Tesla has continued updating the Model S since its release, and the most recent model has three different versions: the Standard Range, Long Range, and Performance.
-These replaced the 75D, 100D, and P100D.
+Tesla has continued updating the Model S since its release, and the most recent model has two different versions: the Long Range and Performance, the Standard recently being dropped.
 The Model S is very much an executive saloon, with similar long and low design lines as you might find on a Jaguar.

 - Performance: AWD, 315 miles, 0-60mph in 2.4 seconds